Data Entry Guidelines

 The database was designed to capture authoritative Australian flood studies and summaries.
 It notes the techniques that were used, the data that has been used and the data's custodian.
 The initial design was developed with the view to encourage commissioning agents to more comprehensively capture relevant metadata in future flood study reports, such as the horizontal and vertical accuracy of surveys and data custodian.
 It was hoped that in turn, more detailed reporting might then help facilitate, where appropriate, the potential reuse of survey data.
 The database enables consultants and others tendering and undertaking work for local government to quickly discover existing flood studies relating to an area.
 Organisations wishing to commission flood studies (particularly small councils with less experience with flooding or risk analysis) may also find exploring the database useful to gain insight into work undertaken in other regions.

 The Data Entry Guidelines are intended to familiarise new users with the fields in the AFSD Data Entry Application, as well as provide guidance on completing data entry to a level acceptable for inclusion.
 This guide is designed to be used by people with a range of experience, from those with very limited experience with flood study reports through to highly experienced flood modellers.
 The guide outlines the minimum level of information required for each field, and also seeks to clarify some potential issues that may arise during the data entry process.
 The guidelines may be updated over time to reflect changes in the portal during development.

-Any feedback on this guide may be emailed to firstname.lastname@example.org with "Australian Flood Studies Database, Release 1.9" in the subject line.
+Any feedback on this guide may be emailed to firstname.lastname@example.org, noting the guideline version number.

 Intellectual property permissions